aio-libs/aiohttp/docs/web_reference.rst

    :param int port: PORT to listed on, ``8080`` if ``None`` (default).

-   :param float shutdown_timeout: a timeout for closing opened
+   :param float shutdown_timeout: a timeout used for both waiting on pending
+                                  tasks before application shutdown and for
-                                  connections on :meth:`BaseSite.stop`
+                                  closing opened connections on
-                                  call.
+                                  :meth:`BaseSite.stop` call.

    :param ssl_context: a :class:`ssl.SSLContext` instance for serving
                        SSL/TLS secure server, ``None`` for plain HTTP